 Similar to other spicy peppers, they come in different colors.
 Unripe Scotch Bonnet peppers are green, while the ripe ones can be red, orange, yellow, or brown.

-These peppers are mostly used in Caribbean dishes such as jerk dishes, ceviche, rice and beans, and rondón.
+Besides their powerful spiciness, these peppers also have some fruity and tropical notes.
+They are mostly used in Caribbean dishes such as jerk dishes, ceviche, rice and beans, and rondón.
 People also used them to make sauces and condiments.

 When processing Scotch Bonnet, you must wear gloves.
 After you’re done, make sure you clean the cutting board and gloves with bleach or detergent so that the capsaicin is removed completely.
 To minimize the heat, you can remove the inner white placental tissue.